-Our information security management team, including our Chief Information Security Officer, is responsible for assessing and managing material risks from cybersecurity threats.
-Our Interim Chief Information Security Officer, who also serves as Vice President of Security Engineering has more than ten years of experience as a network and security engineer and more than seven years of experience leading information security teams at renowned technology companies.
+Our information security management team is responsible for assessing and managing material risks from cybersecurity threats.
+Our Vice President, Head of Security Engineering has more than thirty-five plus years of experience as a security expert and more than twenty-five plus years of experience leading information security teams at renowned technology companies.